Heba-Darabeh/BM-Internship-Exercise/README.md

 # BM-Internship-Exercise

-his is a simple exercise project to demonstrate basic GitHub functionality.
+This is a simple exercise project to demonstrate basic GitHub functionality.
 It includes a basic HTML structure, CSS for styling, and a JavaScript file with a simple function.

 ## Files